StargazerX0/tp/docs/UserGuide.md

 **A**: No worries!
 The game would prompt you to enter your action during the game.
 If you are stuck, you can use the `help` command to see a list of commands that you can use.

+**Q**: Can I transfer my game record to another computer?

+**A**: Yes you can!
+The record is stored as `PlayerProfile.json` in `data` folder.
+The data in json file will be restored by loader class during initialization, if the folder is empty, the program will open a new record.
+To transfer the record, you can copy your current json file into `data` folder at your new computer.

 ## Command Summary